 We estimated incidence rates (with 95% confidence intervals) by year, age and place of birth as (number of cases) divided by (number of individuals of corresponding age).
 UK birth status was incomplete, with some evidence of a missing not at random mechanism.
 We imputed the missing data using a gradient boosting method (see supplementary information).
 We then used descriptive analysis to describe the observed trends in age-specific incidence rates over the study period, comparing incidence rates in the study populations relevant to both vaccination programmes before and after the change in BCG policy.

-We calculated Incidence Rate Ratios (IRRs) for the change in incidence rates associated with the change in BCG vaccination policy (modelled as a binary breakpoint a2005) for both the UK born and non-UK born populations that were relevant to the universal programme, and for the targeted programme using a range of models.
+We calculated Incidence Rate Ratios (IRRs) for the change in incidence rates associated with the change in BCG vaccination policy (modelled as a binary breakpoint at the start of 2005) for both the UK born and non-UK born populations that were relevant to the universal programme, and for the targeted programme using a range of models.
 We considered the following covariates: age,(1,7) incidence rates in both the UK born and non-UK born who were not in the age group of interest,(1) and year of study entry (as a random intercept).
 We first investigated a univariable Poisson model, followed by combinations of covariates (supplementary table S1).
 We also investigated a Negative Binomial model adjusting for the same covariates as in the best fitting Poisson model.
 The models were estimated with a Bayesian approach using Markov Chain Monte Carlo (MCMC), with default weakly informative priors (see supplementary information).
 Model fit, penalised by model complexity, was assessed using the leave one out cross validation information criterion (LOOIC) and its standard error.(13) Models were ranked by goodness of fit, using their LOOIC, with a smaller LOOIC indicating a better fit to the data after adjusting for the complexity of the model.
 No formal threshold for a change in the LOOIC was used, with changes in the LOOIC being evaluated in the context of their standard error.
 The inclusion of the change in policy in the best fitting model was tested by refitting the model excluding the change in policy and estimating the improvment in the LOOIC.
 Once the best fitting model had been identified we estimated the number of cases prevented, from 2005 until 2015, for each vaccination programme in the study population relevant to that programme (see supplementary information).

 Implementation